Workplace Accessibility: How to Create An Accessible & Inclusive Organization

 The Americans With Disabilities Act is a federal law that prohibits employers from discriminating against individuals with disabilities in all aspects of employment – starting with the application process.
 It also requires employers to provide reasonable accommodations to improve access for job applicants and employees.

-Before diving into what we mean by reasonable accommodations, let’s first break down the different accommodations you must consider.
+Before diving into what we mean by reasonable accessibility accommodations, let’s first break down the different accommodations you must consider.

 Physical Accommodations